2025 American League Division Series: Game 5

 Seven scoreless innings followed, although it was not uneventful.
-The Mariners put a runner in scoring position with no outs to start the tenth against Troy Melton with a leadoff double from Victor Robles, only for him to escape the jam.
-The Tigers responded with a Kerry Carpenter single, followed by a passed ball that put Carpenter at second with no outs in the 11th, only for Mariners' starter-turned-reliever Logan Gilbert to strand him.
-The Mariners put a man on second with no outs in both the 12th and the 13th against Montero and starter-turned-reliever Jack Flaherty, only to ground into inning-ending double plays both times.
-The Tigers also squandered a runner in scoring position with no outs and one out in the 12th and 14th, respectively, against Mariners relievers Eduard Bazardo in the 12th and Bazardo and Game 2 starter Luis Castillo pitching in relief.
+The Mariners put a runner in scoring position with no outs to start the tenth against Troy Melton with a leadoff double from Victor Robles and a one-out intentional walk to Cal Raleigh, only for him to escape the jam.
+The Tigers responded with a Kerry Carpenter single, followed by a passed ball that put Carpenter at second with no outs in the 11th plus an intentional walk to Riley Greene, only for Mariners' starter-turned-reliever Logan Gilbert to strand both by getting Torkelson to fly out and struck out Colt Keith.
+The Tigers threatened in the 12th when Gilbert allowed a Zach McKinstry infield hit and a Dillon Dingler single, but Eduard Bazardo relieved him, and after a Parker Meadows sacrifice bunt advanced the runners, got Baez to ground out to third with McKinstry out at home, and after an intentional walk to Kerry Carpenter, got Gleyber Torres to fly out to end the inning.The Mariners put a man on second with no outs in both the 12th and the 13th against Montero and starter-turned-reliever Jack Flaherty, only to ground into inning-ending double plays both times with runners on first and second.
+The Tigers' Dillon Dingler doubled with one out in the 14th off Bazardo, but Game 2 starter Luis Castillo entered in relief and he was stranded.
 After a scoreless 1-2-3 inning of relief from Castillo in the 15th inning, the Mariners finally broke the tie in the bottom of the 15th inning against Tigers reliever Tommy Kahnle.
 J. P. Crawford led off with a single, and Arozarena was hit by a pitch to put two men on and nobody out.
-Kahnle got Cal Raleigh to strike out, but walked Julio Rodriguez to load the bases with one out for Jorge Polanco.
+Kahnle got Cal Raleigh to strike out, but walked Julio Rodriguez to load the bases with one out for Polanco.
 Polanco singled to right field to score J. P. Crawford and to seal the series and send the Mariners to the ALCS for the first time since 2001.

 In Skubal's final five starts, with the division title on the line and in the playoffs, he allowed just six combined earned runs to go along with 51 strikeouts.
 However, the Tigers went 1–4 in those games.
+Afterwards, Skubal received some criticism for coming out of the game after throwing just 99 pitches of one-run ball in an elimination game.